Free Mobile App¶

 Original Use Case for the App

 The app was originally designed to help ministers who are making visits to their members, so they could easily get driving directions to the person’s home or to make a phone call.
 But also, be prepared for a home visit or a visit to the hospital, where they might encounter family members or extended family members.
 Using the app, they are able to find out the names of the family members and drill down to any extended or related family members if they exist.
 If you have pictures in your database, they can even refresh their memory by viewing the person’s picture.

-There are a few qualifications in order for a user to take attendance using the App.
+The user must meet these qualifications in order to take attendance using the App:

-- be enrolled in the org (or its parent org)
+- be enrolled in the Involvement (or its parent Involvement)

-- be a leader in the org (have a Member Type that is a Leader Type)
+- be a leader in the Involvement (have a Member Type that is a Leader Type)